Raymw1/hybrid/README.md

 # :rocket: Features

-* ⌚ Schedule times to go to work.
+* ⌚ Schedule a desk at the office.
 * 💺 Manage and create rooms to users(admin).
 * 🧑‍🤝‍🧑 Manage users of the application(admin).